OuHangKresnik/Ninja/java/ouhang/dsl/antlr/decisionmodel/README.md

 		- Based on Inputs, more data is needed for decision making
 		- Generation of signals depends on inputs
 		- Signals can be generated from other models
+		- Properties:
+			- default value, each signal with primitive type will have a default value
+			- log or not, default is true
+			- category
 	3. Functions & Operators
 		- Java classes and their methods can be embedded in as Functions
 		- Input of functions is signals, output of functions shares the same type as Java